Milyli/RelativityScriptRunner/Milyli.ScriptRunner.Services.Interfaces/README.md

 Name | Type | Description
 --- | --- | ---
-ReadScriptRequest | Object | The Request Container ReadScriptRequest.CaseId | Integer | The ArtifactID of the Workspace containing the Script.
+ReadScriptRequest | Object | The Request Container.
+ReadScriptRequest.CaseId | Integer | The ArtifactID of the Workspace containing the Script.
 ReadScriptRequest.ScriptId | Integer | The ArtifactID of the Script in the Workspace.